harshpatel0/csvtoyoutubemusic/README.md

 - Once parsed, you will be presented with a list of the songs, the songs are arranged from top to bottom of the CSV file.
 - Press ENTER to contimue and press ENTER again after confirming your Chrome sizing and press ENTER, the operation will start.
 - You will be provided with a log on your console.

+# Notice
+This app will interact with your existing default Chrome profile, this is because Google does not allow sign ins from browsers running test software.
+The app will only interact with YouTube Music and that's it, you may confirm the code to see for yourself.
+If you do not trust the binaries provided, the source code will also allow you to use it.

+## Running from Source
+The app was made with Python 3.12.3.

+- Download the source code
+- Install requirements `pip install requirements.txt`
+- Run main.py